 Do you need us to help you register?
 Stop by your local library, and we will assist you.

-If you have upgraded your library card to an admission card, you have access to these libraries from 7 AM until 10 PM every day, including weekends and public holidays.
+If you have upgraded your library card to an admission card, you have extended access to these libraries, including weekends and public holidays.

 We are continuously working to expand this service to include more libraries.How to upgrade your library card